Daegu: Downtown and shopping

-Dongseongno (동성로; 東城路) is the downtown of Daegu lying from the Daegu Station to Jung-ang pachulso (central police station) near the Banwoldang subway station in the center of the city Jung-gu.
+Dongseongno (동성로; 東城路) is the downtown of Daegu lying from the Daegu station to Jung-ang pachulso (central police station) near the Banwoldang subway station in the center of the city Jung-gu.
 It has the Jung-angno subway station as the nearest station from its heart.
 Like its name meaning the street in the east fortress, the eastern part of Daegu-eupseong (대구읍성; 大邱邑城, means the Daegu-Principality Fortress) was situated along this street.
 The fortress, however, had been demolished in the early 20th century.
 Although Daegu is the nation's third or fourth largest city, the Dongseongno area form the largest and the broadest downtown area in the whole country except the capital city, Seoul.
 In most cases, famous brands open their branch shop first here out of the Greater Seoul area.

-Sub-downtowns in the city have its own commercial powers and colors.
-The area around the Seongseo Industrial Complex subway station in Dalseo-gu is a concentration of many amusement spots, and young people easily can be seen around Kyungpook National University in Buk-gu.
-Deuran-gil (means the street inside the field) in Suseong-gu is known for many restaurants.
+Sub-downtowns in the city have their own commercial powers and colors.
+The area around the Seongseo Industrial Complex subway station in Dalseo District is a concentration of many amusement spots, and young people easily can be seen around Kyungpook National University in Buk-gu.
+Deuran-gil (Which means the street inside the field) in Suseong District is known for many restaurants.

 The city has a number of department stores.
 Many of these belong to national or multinational chains, but the local Daegu Department Store also operates two branches, while another local chain, Donga Department Store operates four in the city proper.
 The six department stores among them gather at the downtown.
 The traditional markets such as Seomun Market and Chilseong Market sell all sorts of goods.

 Festivals

 Many traditional ceremonies and festivals in agrarian society disappeared in the process of modernization.
 A Confucian ritual ceremony called Seokjeondaeje is held at Daegu-hyanggyo every spring and autumn.
-The Yangnyeongsi herb medical festival and Otgol village festival are the contemporary festivals about traditional culture.
+The Yangnyeongsi herb medical festival and Otgol village festival are contemporary festivals about traditional culture.

 Lately in the city, enthusiasm about performing arts is growing and the local government is trying to meet its demand.
-Daegu International Opera Festival (DIOF) in October since 2003, Daegu International Musical Festival (DIMF), and Daegu International Bodypainting Festival (DIBF) are three of the most famous festivals on each field in Korea, although those have short histories.
+Daegu International Opera Festival (DIOF) in October since 2003, Daegu International Musical Festival (DIMF), and Daegu International Bodypainting Festival (DIBF) are three of the most famous festivals on each field in Korea, although they have short histories.

 Various festivals in various themes like the Colorful Daegu Festival, Dongseongno festival, Palgongsan maple festival, Biseulsan azalea festival, Korea in Motion Daegu, and so on, are held by the city, each ward, or the specific groups, all through the year.

 On August 25 through August 31, 2008, Daegu hosted the first ever Asian Bodypainting Festival, a sister event of the World Bodypainting Festival in Seeboden, Austria.